World of Tomorrow (film)

+World of Tomorrow is a series of American animated science fiction short films written, directed, produced, animated, and edited by Don Hertzfeldt.
+The series began with World of Tomorrow (2015), followed by World of Tomorrow Episode Two: The Burden of Other People's Thoughts (2017) and World of Tomorrow Episode Three: The Absent Destinations of David Prime (2020).
 All three films feature the voice of Julia Pott, frequently alongside Hertzfeldt's four-year-old niece Winona Mae, who was recorded while drawing and playing.
 Her spontaneous, natural vocal reactions and questions were then edited into the stories to create her character.

+The first film was nominated for Best Animated Short Film at the 2015 Academy Awards.
 Indiewire called the first film "one of the greatest short films in the history of movies," and Rolling Stone ranked World of Tomorrow #10 on its list of the "Greatest Animated Movies Ever."
 Of the "dreamy, beloved" ongoing series,The Film Stage noted, "Hertzfeldt has crafted what might be the crowning achievement of modern science fiction."

 Development

-Hertzfeldt had long been interested in science fiction but hesitated to make a film set in a genre partly due to not wanting to be confined by it, noting, "it always seems to mean having to tread at least a little bit through overly familiar waters."
+Hertzfeldt had long been interested in science fiction but hesitated to make a film set in the genre partly due to not wanting to be confined by it, noting, "it always seems to mean having to tread at least a little bit through overly familiar waters."
 Still, aspects of science fiction appeared in his film It's Such a Beautiful Day and his graphic novel The End Of The World.
 He felt that the science fiction genre would specially make sense for his first foray into digital animation.

-The design of the film was influenced by science fiction novels and magazine covers of the 1950s and 60s, and by Hertzfeldt wanting the film to have a storybook aesthetic.
+The design of the film was influenced by science fiction novels and magazine covers of the 1950s and '60s, and by Hertzfeldt wanting the film to have a storybook aesthetic.
 He worked on the first film simultaneously with his couch gag guest appearance on The Simpsons.
 Both projects were the first time he had used digital animation in his work.
 Hertzfeldt was also responsible for the film's sound design and visual effects.